 Bird Holidays first visited Poland in 1995 and have returned with groups several times since.
-Much has changed during that time, particularly the improved standards of the accommodation and food which now rates squarely alongside that found in the UK.
+Much has changed during that time, particularly the improved standard of the accommodation and food which now rates squarely alongside that found at home.
 Thankfully the rural landscapes are rather unchanged and we can still look forward to pristine habitats that are extremely bird-rich.

 For those with an interest in mammals, we should see Elk as well as several deer species, but we would need a lot of luck to get a glimpse of a Wolf.
 The forest at Bialowieza is the centre for a re-introduction programme for the European Bison, and we may even see some of these massive beasts in the wild as we drive through the more remote parts of the forest.

 This is a leisurely trip, with no necessity for pre-breakfast birding.
-The spring days are long and we will have plenty of time to pace ourselves and enjoy good looks at the birds and wildlife.
+The spring days are long and we will have plenty of time to pace ourselves and enjoy good views of the birds and wildlife.

-Leaving behind the wide boulevards of Warsaw, it is a three and a half hour journey to the Bialowieza Forest, so we will stop occasionally on the way to obtain our first taste of the Polish countryside and its varied bird life.
+Leaving behind the wide boulevards of Warsaw the next morning, it is a three and a half hour journey to the Bialowieza Forest, so we will stop occasionally on the way to obtain our first taste of the Polish countryside and its varied bird life.

-Next morning a visit to the Palace Park and nearby Podolony meadows will give us a chance for our first real birding.
-Songsters will include Thrush Nightingale, Common Rosefinch, Marsh, River, Icterine and Great Reed Warblers as well as a profusion of commoner birds such as Common Redstart, Black Redstart and Serin; all garden birds in these parts!
+On the following morning a visit to the Palace Park and nearby Podolony meadows will give us a chance of some great birding.
+Songsters will include Thrush Nightingale, Common Rosefinch and Marsh, River, Icterine and Great Reed Warblers as well as a profusion of commoner birds such as Common Redstart, Black Redstart and Serin; all garden birds in these parts!

 The Bialowieza Forest is wild and ancient, straddling the border with Belarus, and our two full days will allow us to explore the various woodland trails.
 Each different type of woodland has its own rich birdlife.
-Typical species include both species of stork, Honey Buzzard and Lesser Spotted Eagle whilst no fewer than nine species of woodpecker include Wryneck, Three-toed, White-backed, Middle Spotted, Grey-headed and Black.
+Typical birds include both species of stork, Honey Buzzard and Lesser Spotted Eagle whilst no fewer than nine species of woodpecker include Wryneck, Three-toed, White-backed, Middle Spotted, Grey-headed and Black.
 The woodland margins hold River, Icterine, Barred and Marsh Warblers together with Red-backed Shrike, Common Rosefinch and Thrush Nightingale.
-We may encounter Nutcracker and Pygmy or Tengmalm’s Owls, all seen on previous tours.
-With luck we may come across some of the Bison which inhabit the forest or perhaps a Pine Marten.
+With luck we may encounter a Nutcracker or Eurasian Pygmy Owl, both seen on previous tours, or perhaps we may come across a Bison or Pine Marten which inhabit the forest.

-After breakfast on day four, we depart for the Siemianowka Reservoir where we will spend several hours.
+After breakfast on day five, we depart for the Siemianowka Reservoir where we will spend several hours.
 Breeding Citrine Wagtails are found here together with migratory waders and terns.
-Unlike many reservoirs this one is shallow, a fact which greatly increases its value to wildlife, and there should be a large number of waterbirds present, including Garganey, Eurasian Bittern and many more.
+Unlike many reservoirs this one is shallow, a fact which greatly increases its value to wildlife, and there should be a large number of waterbirds present, including Garganey and Eurasian Bittern.
 The farmland surrounding the reservoir holds Ortolan Buntings, Montagu’s Harriers and Blue-headed Wagtails.

 Later in the day we will visit a nearby lake which is known for its White-tailed Eagles and then press on to the Biebrza River basin where we will stay for a further four nights at a quaint rural hotel.
 This hotel is newly constructed in the authentic style of an old manor house, and is located inside the Biebrza National Park itself and so within easy reach of the marshes.

-Our last morning in Biebrza will be spent close to the hotel consolidating on views and photography, before reluctantly we take the two hour drive back to Warsaw, in good time for our mid-afternoon flight back to London.
+Our last morning in Biebrza will be spent close to the hotel consolidating on views and photography, before reluctantly we take the two hour drive back to Warsaw, in good time for our mid-afternoon flight back to the UK.